-- If you are expected to be released shortly, you might get to skip the jumpsuit and keep wearing your own clothes, if not you you will have to wear a jail issued jumpsuit.
+- If you are expected to be released shortly, you might get to skip the jumpsuit and keep wearing your own clothes, if not you will have to wear a jail issued jumpsuit.

 Have you ever been booked into jail?
 If you have, please tell your story so other people can learn from your experience.
 How long did you have to wait?
-What was you treatment like?
+What was your treatment like?
 Do you know any secrets that will help others get through the procedure?

 Click here to leave a comment